syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Layout-Management.md

 ### OrgChart Alignment

 As the OrgChartLayout follows a Waterfall model, whenever there is only one child node, the layout will be widened.
-To overcome this, Essential diagram enables you to align the single child node parallel to the parent node, which will reduce the layout structure.
+To overcome this, Essential® diagram enables you to align the single child node parallel to the parent node, which will reduce the layout structure.

 {% tabs %}